Redwood File Structure

 README.mdexplains how, and when, to use the

 publicfolder for static assets.
 It also covers best practices for importing assets within components via Webpack.
-You can read it on Github here.
+You can also read this README.md file on GitHub.